Sruane/Real_Estate/README.md

 # Real_Estate
-Repository for Bus 895 Real Estate term project at SFSU SFSU Finance Professor Chris Yost-Bremm is my mentor on this project.
+Repository for Bus 895 Real Estate term project at SFSU <br>
+SFSU Finance Professor Chris Yost-Bremm is my mentor on this project.
 He has extensive domain knoweldge in the quantative evaluation of real estate prices

 Project Idea: